The Nonprofit Board Fellowship matches Wharton MBA and Penn Law JD students with Philadelphia’s nonprofit organizations.

 The NBF provides a unique opportunity for Philadelphia-area nonprofit boards to connect with the University of Pennsylvania, and for students enrolled in select graduate programs at Penn to get involved in the Philadelphia community.

-The program matches fellows to the boards of nonprofits in the greater Philadelphia area for one year where they serve in the role of “apprentice board member.”
+The program matches pairs of fellows to the boards of nonprofits in the greater Philadelphia area for nine months where they serve in the role of visiting board members.

 Students with either prior or no prior nonprofit board experience can apply to become a Nonprofit Board Fellow.
 Nonprofit Board Fellows gain valuable board experience while supporting the mission of a partner organization.
-Fellows simultaneously participate in on-campus trainings and meetings aimed at supporting their development in the apprentice board member role.
+Fellows simultaneously participate in on-campus trainings and meetings aimed at supporting their development in the visiting board member role.

 Our mission is to advance the development of MBA and JD students who want — and have the potential — to be future civic leaders.

 Through a competitive application process, we select students who best exemplify dedication to service, passion for mission, humility, interest in peer-led learning, and commitment to personal leadership development.

-- Placement: we place over 40 fellows to serve as visiting, non-voting board members on an equal number of nonprofit boards in Philadelphia;
+- Placement: we place over 40 fellows to serve as visiting, non-voting board members on nonprofit boards in Philadelphia for a period of 9-months;

 - Training: board fellows engage with a 14-month nonprofit board service training curriculum focused on the nonprofit sector, board governance, and leadership development;